sjmack/HLAtools/README.md

 [1] "A*01:09:01:01" "A*01:09:01:02"
 ```

-- queryPositions() searches the HLAalignment object to identify all of the variants at a specified position, and optionally returns a table of counts and frequencies for each variant.
+- queryPositions() searches the 'HLAalignments' object to identify all of the variants at a specified position, and optionally returns a table of counts and frequencies for each variant.
 ```
 queryPositions("codon","DRB1",c(56,86))
 $DRB1_56